 Many Americans abhor paternalism.
 They think that people should be able to go their own way, even if they end up in a ditch.
 When they run risks, even foolish ones, it isn’t anybody’s business that they do.
 In this respect, a significant strand in American culture appears to endorse the central argument of John Stuart Mill’s On Liberty.
 In his great essay, Mill insisted that as a general rule, government cannot legitimately coerce people if its only goal is to protect people from themselves.
-Mill’s claim has a great deal of intuitive appeal.
-But is it right?
+Mill contended that

 This article is available to subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print subscription (20 issues per year) and also receive online access to all articles published within the last five years.